 resolution system.
 The handbook contains information about the mediation

-program including FAQs.
+program including frequently asked questions.
 It is not intended to be legal advice.
-If you need legal advice concerning a special education matter you may contact a
+If you need legal advice about a special education matter you may contact a

 Special Education Mediation Survey